ethickfox/knowledge-transfer/Java/Core/Concurrency/Sharing objects.md

 ## Volatile variables
 volatile - means the variable is shared by different threads and operations on that variable shouldn’t be reordered and cached.
 From a memory perspective writing volatile variable is like exiting synchronization block and reading - is entering.

+accessing a volatile variable performs no locking and so cannot cause the executing thread to block, making volatile variables a lighter-weight synchronization mechanism than synchronized.
 Use volatile variables only when they simplify implementing and verifying your synchronization policy.
 Good use is checking a status flag to determine when to exit the loop.

-Semantics of volatile are not strong enough to perform increment operation(count++) atomic,

-Locking can guarantee both - visibility and atomacity, while volatile only visibility
+Semantics of volatile are not strong enough to perform increment operation(count++) atomic, Locking can guarantee both - visibility and atomacity, while volatile only visibility

 You can use volatile variable only when all criteria are met: